syseleven/grav-docs-syseleven-stack/pages/04.Reference/13.secrets/docs.en.md

 All secrets are transferred and stored fully encrypted at all times.
 Metadata may not be stored fully encrypted.

-## Secret containers
+## Containers

-Secret containers represent a set of secrets, for a certain purpose.
+Containers represent a set of secrets, for a certain purpose.

 Containers can be of type `generic`, `RSA`, or `Certificate`.